cujojs/rest/README.md

 });
 ```

-In this example, we take the client create by the `mime` interceptor, and wrap it in the `errorCode` interceptor.
-The errorCode interceptor can accept a configuration object that indicates what status codes should be considered an error.
+In this example, we take the client create by the `mime` interceptor, and wrap it with the `errorCode` interceptor.
+The errorCode interceptor accepts a configuration object that indicates what status codes should be considered an error.
 In this case we override the default value of <=400, to only reject with 500 or greater status code.

 Since the errorCode interceptor can reject the response promise, we also add a second handler function to receive the response for requests in error.